 As a result of its international operations, Swedish Match is exposed to financial risks.

 The term “financial risks” refers to fluctuations in Swedish Match’s cash flow caused by changes in foreign exchange rates and interest rates, and to risks associated with refinancing and credit.
 To manage its financial risks, Swedish Match has a finance policy in place established by the Board of Directors.
 The Group’s finance policy comprises a framework of guidelines and principles governing the management of financial risks and finance operations in general.
-The central treasury function is responsible for the Group’s borrowing, currency and interest rate management and serves as an internal bank for the Group’s financial transactions.
-In addition to ensuring that the Swedish Match Group has secure financing, financial transactions are conducted with the aim of limiting the Group’s financial risks.
+The central functions consist of Financial Services and Treasury, which are responsible for the Group’s borrowing including securing financing needs, cash management including cash pools and handling the liquidity surplus, as well as currency and interest rate management.
+Treasury serves as an internal bank for the Group’s financial transactions.
 The Group’s financial risk management is centralized to capitalize on economies of scale and synergy effects, and to minimize operational risks.

 Swedish Match uses various types of financial instruments to hedge the Group’s financial exposure arising in business operations and as a result of the Group’s financing and asset and debt management activities.
-In addition to loans, currency exchange and derivative instruments are used to reduce Swedish Match’s financial exposure.
-The most frequently used derivative instruments are currency forwards, currency swaps and interest rate swaps.
-A table showing all the derivatives that affected the Group’s balance sheet and income statement is provided below.
+To reduce Swedish Match’s financial exposure, derivative instruments, such as currency forwards, currency swaps and cross currency interest rate swaps are used.

 Exchange rate fluctuations affect Group earnings and shareholders’ equity in various ways:

 - Earnings – when sales revenues and production costs are denominated in different currencies (transaction exposure).